Master of Science, Information Systems

 Required Common Core Courses (9 units)

 CIS 5040 - Information Systems (3 units)

 Overview of computer, communication and software systems.
 Cases in: business applications of information technology, managing the acquisition and use of application systems, and working with the information systems organization.

 CIS 5850 - Communication and Information Services (3 units)

-Prequisite: CIS 5040 or equivalent.
-Computer communication technologies and trends; communication theory, hardware, software, architectures, services and security.
+Prerequisite: CIS 5040 or equivalent.
+Computer communication technologies and trends; communication theory, hardware, software, architectures, services, and security.

 CIS 5900 - IS/IT Policy and Strategy (3 units)

 Prerequisite: CIS 5040.
 Discussion of the strategic perspective for aligning organizational strategy, core competencies, and information systems and technology; partnership roles of the CEO and CIO.